 The Psychology Residents is to meet with the potential research mentor to come up with a research plan for the year.
 This should be a feasible plan in which the Psychology Resident contributes meaningfully to a research project and gains a meaningful educational experience.

-The research plan should be submitted to the Director of Internship Training for approval though it is assumed that the plan will be flexible given the needs of the mentor and the Psychology Resident.
+The research plan should be submitted to the Internship Training Director for approval, though it is assumed that the plan will be flexible given the needs of the mentor and the Psychology Resident.